scer80/scer80.github.io/contents/generative_models/flow_matching.md

 ### Summary

-DDIM is flow matching with a Gaussian (curved) probability path.
-Rectified Flow replaces this with a linear (straight) path.
-The straighter the path, the fewer ODE steps needed at inference.
+Diffusion models define a Gaussian (curved) probability path.
+DDIM reveals that sampling can be done deterministically as an ODE — a flow.
+Rectified Flow replaces the curved path with a straight one, reducing the number of ODE steps needed at inference.

 ## Flow Matching vs. Traditional Diffusion